 If your space fits your stash but not your knitting habits, you won’t be able to maintain it.
 So it’s important to look at both parts of the equation when deciding how to manage it.

-Our solutions assume you have relatively limited space compared to how much yarn you want to store.
-We have prioritized vertical storage and visual assessment.
-So, we assume you want to be able to quickly look and see what you have, whether it is “out” on display or not.
+My solutions assume you have relatively limited space compared to how much yarn you want to store.
+I have prioritized vertical storage and visual assessment.
+So, I assume you want to be able to quickly look and see what you have, whether it is “out” on display or not.

 All of these solutions compartmentalize yarn in some way.
 Most of the people who have taken these pictures have organized by colour, but when thinking about your own stash, include things like different weights or fibers.
 If you tend to have a wide variety of yarn, you’ll want a solution with more compartments.
 On the other hand, if you tend to say, use mostly the same type of sock yarn in different colours, you can choose options with larger, but fewer compartments.